jan-cieslik/cancer_informatics/docs/ai/qupath_02_Cell-Counting.md

 ---
-sidebar_position: 7
+sidebar_position: 8
 ---
-# Cell Counting in QuPath
+# QuPath: Cell Counting

 In this article, we dive deeper into QuPath's cell counting functions, exploring both manual and automated approaches.
 We'll continue working with the ACROBAT breast cancer dataset, using the “0_HE_val.tif” image from the validation dataset “valid.zip” as our demonstration image.